The Best Home Espresso Machine in 2024: From Ascaso to Solis

 Founded in 2007, Rocket Espresso began as a partnership between a New Zealander and an Italian.
 The company produces a range of drool-worthy prosumer espresso machines as well as some very impressive commercial models.

-All of Rocket Espresso’s home espresso machines are made by hand in Milan, and the attention to detail involved is pretty staggering.
+All of Rocket Espresso’s high end espresso machines are made by hand in Milan, and the attention to detail involved is pretty staggering.
 I guess that explains the eye-watering price you’ll pay for most models.

 Seeing as I put a price cap on espresso makers I’m willing to recommend, there are only a couple of additional Rocket models I’ll mention: